knpuniversity/blog/property_path.md

 Now, note that this won't *change* the Category from one to another: you're actually modifying the title of the same object.
-You also need to make sure that the Product has a Category, else the PropertyAccess component can't call down the path.
+You also need to make sure that the Product has a Category, or else the PropertyAccess component can't call down the path.
 But, depending on your situation, this might be the perfect (and simplest) solution.

+Cheers!